-The Required annotation or Nullable attribute is used to specify that a property is required to be supported by services.
-Required properties shall be annotated with the Required annotation, or annotated with a Nullable attribute with a value of "false".
+The Required annotation is used to specify that a property is required to be supported by services.
+Required properties shall be annotated with the Required annotation.
 All other properties are optional.

 If an implementation supports a property, it shall always provide a value for that property.
 If a value is unknown, then null is an acceptable values in most cases.
 Properties not returned from a GET operation shall indicate that the property is not currently supported by the implementation.